audrey617/CS6210-Advanced-Operating-Systems-Notes/README.md

 Intro: [Course intro page](https://omscs.gatech.edu/cs-6210-advanced-operating-systems)

 Repo Desc: My notes for the review purpose.
 Based off of the transcripts of the lectures.
+Please feel free to leave a comment/comit if you spot errors in md.file or google docs.

 ## Table of content